acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 1. *Benjamin* shoots *Droki* with his bow and does 14 HP damage.
 2. *CoralKing* strikes *Droki* with his staff and does 46 HP damage.
 3. *Tysnera* casts Fireball on *Droki* and *Mistress Ilvarra*, doing 35 HP damage.
 That takes *Droki* out.
-4. *Calmul* does 7 HP damage to a Drider.
+4. *Calmul* shoots a Drider for 7 HP.
 5. *Tasbros* summons a Draconic Spirit which attacks *Mistress Ilvarra*, taking her out.
 6. *Wulrif* casts a Quickened Witch Bolt on the remaining Priestess, killing her.
 He casts Eldritch Blast on the remaining Mage, hitting him 3 times for 40 HP.
 He completely flies off the mound and dies a horrific death.
-7. *Viker* heals *Wulrif* for 70 HP.
+7. *Viker* heals *Wulrif* for 70 HP, reviving him from the brink of death!
-8. The 2 remaining warriors touch the Monolith and disappear.
+8. The 2 remaining Drow Elite Warriors touch the Monolith and disappear.
-9. *Avren* casts Mass Cure Wounds for 20 HP each.
+9. *Avren* casts Mass Cure Wounds on us for 20 HP each.
-10. I barely avoid getting hit by the Driders. *Tasbros* gets 19 HP damage to his Dragon spirit.
+10. I barely avoid getting hit by the Driders. *Tasbros* Dragon spirit interposes and takes 19 HP from a Drider.
 I do 40 damage on a Drider.
 11. *Geral* directs a Commander's Strike on me to hit the Drider and we kill one.
 12. I finally do significant damage on another Drider.

 Round 4

-1. *Benjamin* sprints up to where *Droki* is.
+1. *Benjamin* sprints up to where *Droki* is before a Drider can drag him away.
-2. *Wulrif* hits one of the Driders and knocks him back.
+2. *Wulrif* Eldritch Blasts the Drider near Benjamin, knocking it back.
-3. *Tasbros* uses his Dragon to attack the nearest Drider and misses.
-He uses Chromatic Orb on a Drider, doing 15 HP damage.
+3. *Tasbros* uses his Dragon Spirit to attack the Drider attacking him and misses.
+He then uses Chromatic Orb on it, doing 15 HP damage.
-4. *Steve* uses a sneak attack on his crossbow for big damage on a Drider.
+4. *Steve* uses a Sneak Attack with his crossbow for big damage on *Tasbros* Drider.
 5. I move up to *Droki*, throw my manacles to *CoralKing* and direct him to cuff our prisoner.
 6. *Tysnera* Magic Missiles a Drider for guaranteed damage.
-7. *Avren* does 9 HP damage.
+7. *Avren* shoots a Drider 9 HP damage.
-8. *Geral* asks *Wulrif* to Eldritch Blast a Drider.
+8. *Geral* does Commander's Strike on *Wulrif* to Eldritch Blast a Drider.
 He and *Geral* do 28 HP.

 Round 5

 1. *Wulrif* does 22 HP damage to a Drider.
-2. *Viker* uses ice knife and freezes a Drider in place.
+2. *Viker* uses Ice Knife and freezes a Drider in place.
 3. *Geral* runs down to the Drider and does 11 HP damage.
 4. *Tasbros* uses Ray of Frost.
 5. *Viker* does 28 HP damage on a Drider, killing it.
 6. *CoralKing* turns and throws a dart at the remaining Drider for 12 HP damage.
-7. *Benjamin* shoots a bolt at the Drider and kills it!
+7. *Benjamin* shoot the Drider and kills it!

 I pull out my dark religious symbol gifted to me from the Dragon.
 It is strongly drawn to the Monolith, leaping out of my hand and merging with it.
-The Monolith heals, there's a flash, and we find ourselves in a maze.
+The Monolith heals a crack, there's a flash, and we find ourselves in a maze.
 A confusing blur, twisting in unknown directions, and then ...

 ![Death Knight](images/death-knight.png)